matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ### Add explicit recommendations for call event liveness.
 `m.call.invite` contains a `lifetime` field that indicates how long the offer is valid for.
-When a client receives an invite, it should use the `age` field of the event plus the time since it received the event from the homeserver to determine whether the invite is still valid.
+When a client receives an invite, it should use the event's `age` field in the sync response plus the time since it received the event from the homeserver to determine whether the invite is still valid.
+The use of the `age` field ensures that incorrect clocks on client devices don't break calls.
 If the invite is still valid *and will remain valid for long enough for the user to accept the call*, it should signal an incoming call.
 The amount of time allowed for the user to accept the call may vary between clients, for example, it may be longer on a locked mobile device than on an unlocked desktop device.